'Show me the money' — a new solution to the social care challenge?

 Even if you ignore the financial concerns, there are no details yet about how the new system will be operated.
 Who will operate the care services and how will the funding be managed?
 What will the respective roles of local authorities, NHS bodies and integrated care partnerships be?

 The onerous administrative burdens identified as part of the Care Act proposals are a real problem for which there is no clear solution.
 If local authorities are to be expected to maintain a care account for every adult in the country, how will this be set up and maintained?
 That problem is no easier to resolve now than it was in 2016/7.

 The announcement is undoubtedly a major step forward but there have been false dawns before, and much detail needs to be developed in coming months.
-All local authorities and the various healthcare stakeholders need to be fully involved in the debate to ensure that they can influence the way in which the Government develops these proposals.
-If they are not, or if the Government focusses on the headlines and does not get to grips with the detail, the best chance of delivering effective change in the health and social care system for a generation may be lost.
+All local authorities and the various healthcare stakeholders need to be fully involved in the debate to ensure that they can influence the way in which the government develops these proposals.
+If they are not, or if the government focuses on the headlines and does not get to grips with the detail, the best chance of delivering effective change in the health and social care system for a generation may be lost.